Frequently drinking too much alcohol is harmful to health. Alcohol can have an impact on every body system.

 Heavy can cause blood pressure to be high by triggering the release of certain hormones that cause constriction of blood vessels.
 This can adversely affect the heart.

 Stroke is a potentially deadly complication of binge drinking.
 Fluctuations in blood pressure and increases in platelet activation are common during the body's recovery from a binge.
-This deadly combination
+This deadly combination heightens the chance of ischemic stroke.

 Drinking alcohol in any amount is linked to car crashes, domestic violence, falls, drowning, occupational injuries, suicide, and homicide.